-Wastewater Utility Financial Plan - The Wastewater Utility is composed of two systems: the Local Wastewater system, which collects and conveys wastewater from the City's customers and the Regional Water Reuse System ("Regional System"), which is comprised of the Laguna Treatment Plant (WWTP), Water Reuse Operations and Biosolids Distribution System.
+Wastewater Utility Financial Plan - The Wastewater Utility is composed of two systems: the Local Wastewater system, which collects and conveys wastewater from the City's customers to the wastewater treatment facility (WWTF), and the Santa Rosa Regional System, which treats wastewater for beneficial reuse.
 The City of Santa Rosa owns and operates the Regional System as a wholesale operation for the benefit of the City and the surrounding communities of Rohnert Park, Cotati, Sebastopol, and the South Park County Sanitation District ("Member Agencies").
-The Regional System and Local Wastewater system are treated as separate financial enterprises in this study for the purposes of financial planning and rate setting.
+The Regional System and Local Wastewater are treated as separate financial enterprises in this study for the purposes of financial planning and rate setting.

 Since the Regional System is treated as a wholesale wastewater treatment service to the City of Santa Rosa (and the other member agencies), there are no Regional System rates, per se, charged to wastewater customers.
-Rather, the City's share of Regional System service costs is treated simply as part of Local Wastewater's annual costs.
+Rather, the City's share of Regional service costs is treated simply as part of Local Wastewater's annual costs.
 As such, the report describes separate financial plans for each system, with the Regional System costs ultimately informing a significant part of the costs to the Local Wastewater financial plan.

-The structure of the Regional Fund is very similar to the structure of the Water Utility Fund and the Local Wastewater Fund, with the important distinction that the Regional System does not collect rate revenue from customers, rather each member agency is charged for its proportionate share of operating and maintenance costs, capital program expenditures, and debt service obligations, in accordance with the Subregional Agreement.
+The structure of the Regional Fund is very similar to the structure of the Water Utility and the Local Wastewater Utility, with the important distinction that the Regional System does not collect rate revenue from customers, rather each member agency is charged for its proportionate share of operating and maintenance costs, capital program expenditures, and debt service obligations, in accordance with the Subregional Agreement.